You can contact support by email at support AT cs DOT usfca DOT edu

 Under Windows, we recommend using SecureCRT or PuTTY.
 If you would like to ssh to stargate without typing in a password every time you ssh to stargate, you'll need to setup ssh keys first.
 Then, once you're connected to stargate via ssh, access the ".ssh" directory in your home directory, create a file called "authorized_keys" if it doesn't already exist, then paste in the full contents of your PUBLIC rsa key.
 Keep the private key private for security reasons.
-For details on setting up ssh keys, see the video below.

 Under Windows: WinSCP.

 Under Linux: scp at the command line or gftp if you prefer a GUI tool.
 Alternatively, you can use shfs to mount your CS home directory on your home machine so that you can save your work directly to the CS server and not worry about copying files back and forth.

 Under Mac OS X: scp from the command line, or the Fugu GUI client.

 In all cases, connect to stargate.cs.usfca.edu using your CS username and password.

 from the terminal in linux and look at the entry for your home directory.

 If you need to free up space, we suggest that you first empty your browser's cache, which in 99% of the cases solves the problem.

 Q: How do I sign up for class mailing lists?

 A: You can see what lists are available on the main groups page.
 Pretty much every course has a mailing list.
 You will typically be automatically added to the course mailing list when you enroll.
 If not, you can contact support or ask your instructor how they have chosen